 Looks like they're pulling them.

-It's four new pitcher in, correct?
+You're bringing a new pitcher in, correct?

-Yeah, right before Judge.
+Yeah, right before judging.

-Because the score is four-nothing.
+Because the score is 4 0.

 That's right.

-So shall we take a break?
+So, shall we take a break?

 We can.